Beryl Donkin

 Beryl Killeen Donkin OBE (1920–1991), a legal secretary, was from 1941 the Queensland Law Society's first, and for many years sole, paid employee.
-She held the position of assistant secretary then secretary for 40 years until retirement in 1981.
+She held the position of assistant secretary and then secretary for 40 years until her retirement in 1981.
 Beryl Donkin was a mentor and supporter of Joan Bennett, the first founding partner of any law firm in Brisbane.